Skip to content

 - Reh areas have spread in recent times with increase in irrigation.

 - The capillary action brings the underground salts to the surface.

 - Rajasthan Plain

 - Punjab Plain

 - Upper Gangetic Plain

 - Middle Gangetic Plain

 - Ganga – Brahmaputra Delta

 - Brahmaputra Plain

-- Mainly formed of Bhangar Plains by Indus and its tributaries
+- Sindh Plain is mainly formed of Bhangar Plains by Indus and its tributaries.

 - Dhors is long narrow depressions which are the remnants of the course of former rivers.